d3christ/spanwiki/wiki/manual/posters.md

 Benefits of presenting a poster include

-1. Publicizing your research
+1. Publicizing your research to the scientific community
-2. Learning about other people's research
+2. Learning about other people's research and exchanging ideas
-3. Networking with potential employers
+3. Networking with potential employers and hearing about job opportunities
-4. Recon
+4. Reconnecting with friends and former colleagues
+5. Being able to list the poster presentation on your CV

 <b>Design:</b>